Micro-Seminars

 Registration

 To register, you must login with your USC Net ID.
-You can only register in one micro-seminar topic.
-If a seminar is at capacity, you have the option to place yourself on the wait list.
+You can only register in ONE micro-seminar topic.
 All seminar content and availability are subject to change.
-The last day to register is Sunday, August 13.
+The last day to register is Sunday, August 18, 2024.

-All confirmed registrants will receive information about the classroom location their Micro-Seminar about 24 hours before the start of the first session.
+Students will receive information about the classroom location for their their Micro-Seminar after registering.

 Questions?
 Contact Academic Honors and Fellowships at ahfstaff@usc.edu